Profanation (Preparation for a Coming Darkness)

 Profanation (Preparation for a Coming Darkness) is the last album by Praxis, released in Japan on January 1, 2008.
-The album features guest appearances by Iggy Pop, Mike Patton, Serj Tankian and Killah Priest among others; notably it features some of the last known recordings of Rammellzee.
+The album features guest appearances by Iggy Pop, Mike Patton, Serj Tankian, and Killah Priest among others; notably it features some of the last known recordings of Rammellzee.
 The album had a US release via M.O.D.
 Technologies in 2011.

-For more than a year the album was only available for purchase by ordering it from Japan.
+For more than a year, the album was only available for purchase by ordering it from Japan.
 Japanese website "Neowing" released samples of each song.
-On February 3, 2009 it was available as a download.
+On February 3, 2009, it became available as a digital download.

 A US version was released on January 25, 2011, through Bill Laswell's new label, M.O.D.
 Technologies.
-The re-release features two new live tracks "Wedge" and "Subgrid".
+The re-release features two new live tracks, "Wedge" and "Subgrid".
 Not long after this re-release, Laswell commented on the likely end of the band and that he considered the band as a "closed chapter".
 M.O.D.
 Technologies also slated (through their distributor Redeye Distribution) a vinyl version for April 2013.